 The ERM Committee meets at least quarterly.
-Identified risks, including emerging risks, are assigned to a team of subject matter experts who meet regularly throughout the year and provide an updated assessment report twice each year (or as circumstances require) for their respective risk areas.
-On a semi-annual basis, a risk summary report is assembled from these reports for review and further discussion by the ERM Committee to determine if any actions need to be taken.
-A summary is provided to senior management and the Board concerning (i) the likelihood, significance, and impact velocity of each risk, (ii) management's steps to monitor and control risks, and (iii) identified emerging risks.
-The Audit Committee annually reviews and discusses the guidelines and policies to govern the process by which risk assessment and management is undertaken, as well as reviews and discusses major financial risks on a semi-annual basis.
+Identified risks, including emerging risks, are assigned to a team of subject matter experts who meet regularly throughout the year and provide an updated assessment report to the ERM Committee twice each year (or as circumstances require) for their respective risk areas.
+On a semi-annual basis, these reports are compiled into a risk summary report which is further reviewed and discussed with the ERM Committee to determine if any actions need to be taken.
+A summary is provided to senior management and the Board concerning (i) the likelihood, significance, and impact velocity of each risk, (ii) management's actions to monitor and control risks, and (iii) identified emerging risks.
+The Audit Committee performs an annual review of the guidelines and policies that govern the process by which risk assessment and management is undertaken, as well as reviews and discusses major financial risks on a semiannual basis.
 In addition, a designated Board member receives a copy of all reports received through the Company's ethics hotline.

-The Company has formal processes in place for both incident response and cybersecurity continuous improvement that include a cross functional Cyber Security Oversight Committee.
-The Chief Information Officer (a member of the Cyber Security Oversight Committee) updates the Board quarterly on cyber activity, with procedures in place for interim reporting as necessary.
+The Company has formal processes in place for both incident response and cybersecurity continuous improvement that include a cross functional Cybersecurity Oversight Committee.
+The Chief Information Officer (a member of the Cybersecurity Oversight Committee) updates the Board quarterly on cyber activity, with procedures in place for interim reporting as necessary.

 During 2020, a COVID-19 Response Team was established to direct health and safety activities related to the pandemic.
 The Team, led by senior management, developed company-wide policies and established safety procedures in response to specific COVID-19 related risks.
-Key activities included protocols for (i) safety and social distancing, (ii) communication, training, and visual management, (iii) re-layout of manufacturing and internal logistics, and (iv) governance and compliance.
+Key activities that have continued since being instituted in 2020 include protocols for (i) safety and social distancing, (ii) communication, training, and visual management, (iii) re-layout of manufacturing and internal logistics, and (iv) governance and compliance.
 A multi-layered COVID-19 Response Network was established to deliver training and communication to our employees at all levels of the organization, as well as obtaining employee feedback, sharing best practices, and identifying improvement opportunities.
 COVID-19 Response activities are reviewed with the Board on a quarterly basis, with interim updates as appropriate.

-The Compensation Committee's oversight of executive officer compensation, including the assessment of compensation risk for executive officers, is detailed in the Compensation Discussion & Analysis section on page 21.
+The HRC Committee's oversight of executive officer compensation, including the assessment of compensation risk for executive officers, is detailed in the Compensation Discussion & Analysis section on page 23.
 The Committee also assesses our compensation structure for employees generally and has concluded that our compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on the Company.
 The following factors contributed to this determination:

-- We use a combination of short-term and long-term incentive rewards that are tied to varied and complementary measures of performance and have overlapping performance periods. - We use common annual incentive plans across all business units. - Our annual incentive plan and our omnibus equity plan contain clawback provisions that enable the Committee to recoup incentive payments, when triggered. - Our employees below key management levels have a small percentage of their total pay in variable compensation. - We promote an employee ownership culture to better align employees with shareholders, with approximately 3,400 employees contributing their own funds to purchase Company stock under various stock purchase plans in 2020.
+- We use a combination of short-term and long-term incentive rewards that are tied to varied and complementary measures of performance and have overlapping performance periods. - We use common annual incentive plans across all business units. - Our annual incentive plan and our omnibus equity plan contain clawback provisions that enable the Committee to recoup incentive payments, when triggered. - Our employees below key management levels have a small percentage of their total pay in variable compensation. - We promote an employee ownership culture to better align employees with shareholders, with approximately 3,000 employees contributing their own funds to purchase Company stock under various stock purchase plans in 2021.